UDT-ITF/website/source/api/index.md

 If a resource has _graph_ versioning, every version _MUST_ have a value  for at least one of the "succeeds", "precedes" keys.
-If a "sequence" key exists, it _MUST_ contain a dotted numeric version number, for example: "1", "1.1", "1.1.12" which are collated in numerical order with prioirt to the right (_i.e_ 1.1.12 comes after 1.1.9 comes after 1.1).
+If a "sequence" key exists, it _MUST_ contain a dotted numeric version number, for example: "1", "1.1", "1.1.12" which are collated in numerical order with priority to the right (_i.e_ 1.1.12 comes after 1.1.9 comes after 1.1).
 A "sequence" key _MUST NOT_ have a trailing dot.

-IMPLEMENTATION NOTE: If a Resource does not have _date_ versioning, resources may still have a "date" key but it does not have to be unqiue or ISO 8601 ordered.
+IMPLEMENTATION NOTE: If a Resource does not have _date_ versioning, resources may still have a "date" key but it does not have to be unique or ISO 8601 ordered.
 Versions with non-Gregorian or vague dating can be ordered by using _linear_ or _graph_ versioning.

 > DISCUSSION POINT: Do we need to return details of non-standard dating somewhere?
 Would support for ISO 8601 extensions for